lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 An alternate way is to set up a Face Textures Material as shown.
-To do so, with the buttons window displayed, press :kbd:`f5` to display the Shader Buttons.
+To do so, with the buttons window displayed, press :kbd:`F5` to display the Shader Buttons.
-In the Buttons window, Material settings, click :guilabel:`ADD NEW` material.
+In the Buttons window, Material settings, click *ADD NEW* material.

-On the Options panel, enable :guilabel:`Face Textures`.
+On the Options panel, enable *Face Textures*.
 This way is quick, but bypasses the normal rendering system for fast results, but results which do not respect transparency and proper shading.